helcl42/PreVEngine/README.md

  - Import to android studio and deploy as usuall

-**Note:** If you have a problem with the script, the package is hosted on `Google Drive.` You can download it directly from the following link.
+**Note:** If you have a problem with the script, the package is hosted on `Google Drive`.
+You can download it directly from the following link.
 Just unpack it in the root folder.
 [https://drive.google.com/file/d/1_9gK0mHCFIuXkZlF7yv9HmXcr4KabK0c/view?usp=sharing](https://drive.google.com/file/d/1_9gK0mHCFIuXkZlF7yv9HmXcr4KabK0c/view?usp=sharing)